Launch Point Press

 Launch Point Press is a small press publisher of lesbian literature based in Portland, Oregon.

 History

 Launch Point Press (LPP) is a lesbian-oriented press with the goal of publishing quality works by newer authors just “launching” their careers or by experienced authors “re-launching” their work.
 LPP is on the list of women's presses "dedicated either wholly or to a significant degree to publishing material written for, by, or about women.
 Many of them started during the 'second wave' of feminism."

-Since the publication of its first title in 2017, the primary focus of LPP has been on lesbian fiction: lesbian romance, lesbian crime fiction, and lesbian speculative fiction/sci-fi/fantasy novels.
+The primary focus of LPP is lesbian fiction: lesbian romance, lesbian crime fiction, and lesbian speculative fiction/sci-fi/fantasy novels.
 A typical production year includes 8 - 10 trade paperback releases.